Just imagine that you booked your ultimate golf bucket list trip. Maybe you chose somewhere like Pebble Beach, St. Andrews, TPC Sawgrass or Pinehurst.

-- Detach woods if you can.
-Store them in the pockets of your bag itself or separate, checked bag to save room and reduce weight.
+- To protect your club heads, detach your driver and fairways woods if they are adjustable.
+Then, store them in the pockets of your bag itself or in a separate, checked bag to save room and reduce weight.

-- Don’t pack anything expensive with your clubs in case they are lost (i.e. watch, expensive rangefinder, etc.)
+- You don’t want to put anything expensive with your clubs in case they are lost (i.e. GPS watch, expensive rangefinder, golf GPS, etc.).

 For more traveling tips and information, check out our full guide on How to Travel with Golf Clubs.

-Remember, selecting the right travel bag is all about protecting your clubs and sticking to a budget.
-If you’re going to golf and travel your #1 priority is to make sure they ended up at the course safely.
-A broken wood can ruin your mood and round that you might have spent a lot of money towards.
+If you’re going to golf and travel, your number one priority is to make sure they ended up at the destination safely.
+A broken wood can ruin your mood and experience that you might have spent a lot of money on.

-Pick up one of these golf travel bags so you can start playing new courses in 2019 and start enjoying golf more than ever before.
+Pick up one of these golf travel bags so that you can start playing new courses in 2020 and start enjoying golf more than ever before.